Rasamay Dutt

-Rasamay Dutt or Russomoy Dutt (1779 – May 14, 1854) was a notable Bengali educationist of British India during the Bengali Renaissance.
-He was the co founder of Hindu School, Kolkata.
-Bengali poet Toru Dutt was his grand daughter.
+Rasamay Dutt or Russomoy Dutt (1779 – 14 May 1854) was a Bengali educationist of British India during the Bengali Renaissance.
+He was the co-founder of Hindu School, Kolkata.
+Bengali poet Toru Dutt was his granddaughter.

 Early life

 Dutt was born in Rambagan, Kolkata.
 His father, Nilmani Dutt, was the founder of Dutt family.
 Rasamay Dutt started his profession by business and thereafter became a clerk and even became a judge of the Small Cause Court, Calcutta As such, he was the first Indian puisne judge of India.
 He was also the first Indian member of the Asiatic Society.

 Social works

 Dutt was a linguist with special efficiency in English language.
-He was one of the founder of Hindu School in Kolkata and also set up Hindu College presently Presidency University with Ram Mohan Roy, Radhakanta Deb, David Hare.
+He was one of the founders of Hindu School in Kolkata and also set up Hindu College presently Presidency University with Ram Mohan Roy, Radhakanta Deb, David Hare.
 He became secretary of Council of Education and the first principal of Sanskrit college.
-After certain difficulties with Ishwar Chandra Vidyasagar he resigned from the post of Sanskrit College.
-Dutta was popular for his enormous contribution to poor students as a member of kolkata School Book Society.
-He was also engaged with Civil Society Movement, Anti press activities of state and support the Jury trial system in judicial works in India.
+After certain difficulties with Ishwar Chandra Vidyasagar he resigned from the post at Sanskrit College.
+Dutta was popular for his enormous contribution to poor students as a member of Kolkata School Book Society.
+He was also engaged with the Civil Society Movement, Anti press activities of state and support the jury trial system in judicial works in India.